How Can You Tell If You Have a Torn Rotator Cuff?

 - sleep disruption from shoulder pain

-- pain when lying on the affected side
+- pain when lying on the sore side

 What Symptoms Make a Torn Rotator Cuff More Likely?

-A torn rotator cuff becomes more likely when shoulder pain is paired with weakness or loss of function.
+A torn rotator cuff becomes more likely when shoulder pain comes with weakness or loss of function.
 Night pain alone is not enough.
-The stronger clues are trouble lifting the arm, pain plus weakness after trauma, and reduced control during reaching or overhead movement.
+Stronger clues include trouble lifting the arm, pain plus weakness after trauma, and poor control during reaching or overhead movement.

 You may still be able to move the arm with a smaller tear.
-For that reason, this related guide can help: Can you lift your arm with a rotator cuff tear?
+For more detail, read Can you lift your arm with a rotator cuff tear?

 When Should You Worry About a Torn Rotator Cuff?

 You should worry more about a torn rotator cuff if the pain started after trauma, you suddenly cannot lift the arm well, or your strength has dropped sharply.
-In those cases, prompt physiotherapy or medical review is sensible because larger tears and associated injuries sometimes need earlier imaging or surgical opinion.
+In these cases, prompt physiotherapy or medical review is sensible.
+Larger tears and related injuries sometimes need earlier imaging or a shoulder surgeon’s opinion.

 Arrange an Assessment Promptly If You Have: